Cheffheid/interactive-block-demo/README.md

 - Use wp.a11y.speak() to announce the search result count for the keyword.
 - Include book cover, openlibrary work link, ebook access with icon.

+### 2.0.0

+Rewrote the entire thing using a OOP approach, separating the "search" that the block wants, the API it searches, and the caching it uses.

 ## Future considerations

 I might come back and make this more useful.
 The original did not have any pagination (since its endpoint did not provide that option), and so adding that would make for a nice first improvement.

+The rewrite also opens up the option to hook up other APIs more easily.